lulzzz/CookedRabbit/README.md

 #### Solution requires Visual Studio 2017+, .NET 4.7.2 SDK installed, and using C# 7.2+ language features.

 ### NetCore
-#### Solution requires Visual Studio Code, point to NetCore folder, and SDK NetCore 2.1.0
+#### Either the above requirement, or Visual Studio Code, pointed to NetCore folder, and SDK NetCore 2.1.0 also installed.

 *Note: (NetCore runtime 2.1.1 seems buggy at this time)*